 An additional threat discussed by the group that could be affecting many SMEs, especially at a time when international travel is reduced significantly but our communications and business transactions with the rest of the world remain high, is scamming around transferring money.
 The risks associated with sending money internationally using traditional methods, such as wire transfers, are extremely high as there is little to no protection around money transfers when compared with using a bank payment card.

 For example, if a payment is sent to the wrong person or account due to fraudulent activity, then it can be very difficult if not impossible to recover.
 However, utilising more modern forms of card payment (like Currensea!) offers businesses both protection, and fintech levels of value.
-With Debit cards, the card issuer is able to invoke Mastercard & Visa Chargeback rights on behalf of their customers if there’s a problem with the things that have been purchased or if the company that has provided the goods goes bust.
+With travel debit cards, the card issuer is able to invoke Mastercard & Visa Chargeback rights on behalf of their customers if there’s a problem with the things that have been purchased or if the company that has provided the goods goes bust.

 This led us on to discuss the current support that is available for businesses during this time and what impact this might have on the future of UK SMEs.